TAKAYASU ARTERITIS PRESENTING WITH PULMONARY NECROSIS: A CASE REPORT

 A 39-year-old female patient presented with a 5-month history of chest pain and backache, exertional dyspnea, fatigue, marked pain, and loss of strength in the left arm.
 There were no autoimmune rheumatic diseases in her medical and family history.
 On admission, her temperature was 38.3 °C, her pulse was regular at 110 beats/min, and her respiratory rate was 16 breaths/min.
 Coarse rales were heard in her right middle lung zone on auscultation.
 There was no murmur or gallops on cardiac examination.
 The patient was cachectic and had reduced skin turgor, murmur was heard on abdominal auscultation.
 The arterial blood pressure was 120/80 mmHg in the right arm and 100/70 mmHg in the left arm.
 There was considerable increased acute phase response in laboratory tests; [erythrocyte sedimentation rate (ESR)]: 108 mm/hr (normal range: 0-15 mm/hr); [C-reactive protein (CRP)] 98 mg/L (normal range: 0-3 mg/dL); (creatinine): 1,4 mg/dL; urea: 40 mg/dL; hemoglobin: 10,9 mg/dL.

 Chest radiography showed consolidation in the right peripheral upper/middle lung zones (Figure 1A).
 The consolidated field was evaluated as atypical pneumonic infiltration and metronidazole, piperacillin, and tazobactam treatment was given for 14 days.
 Despite the persistence of antibiotic therapy, the patient was investigated for malignancy and tuberculosis (TB); purified protein derivative and acid-resistant bacilli culture were negative in bronchoalveolar lavage and TB was not considered.
-Thorax tomography showed 53x29x36 mm diameter consolidation in the right upper lobe and occlusion in the right pulmonary artery (Figure 1B, Figure 1C).
+Thorax tomography showed 53x29x36 mm diameter consolidation in the right upper lobe and occlusion in the right pulmonary artery (Figure 1B, 1C).
 Transbronchial lung biopsy showed fibrous alveoli, and inflammatory cells, and wright staining showed 15-20 leukocytes in each area.
 Atypical cells were not observed therefore malignancy was excluded.

 The computed tomography (CT) angiography also showed an increase in the thickness of the wall of the descending aorta increase in thickness in the abdominal wall 2/3 of the proximal segment and thickening of the celiac axis proximal wall and distal aneurysmatic expansion.
 Wall thickening in the branch leading to the lower lobe in the distal segment of the right pulmonary artery and narrowing in the lumen The branch leading to the upper lobe could not be visualized (in favor of occlusion).
 TA was considered at the forefront due to the high ESR, CRP, weight loss, and fatigue.